Clique factors in pseudorandom graphs: Shrinkable orchards of large order

 \begin{lem} For all $3\leq r\in \NN$ and $0<\gamma< 1/(2r^3) $, there exists a $k_0\in \NN$ such that the following holds.
 Suppose that $\bc{O}$ is a $(k,m)_r$-orchard in a graph $G$ with $k_0\leq k\in \NN$ and $m\in \NN$.
 For a diamond tree $\cD\in\bc{O}$, let $R_\cD$ denote its removable vertices and for a suborchard $\bc{O}'\subset \bc{O}$, let $R(\bc{O}'):=\cup_{\cD\in \bc{O}'}R_\cD$ denote the union of the sets of removable vertices of diamond trees in $\bc{O}'$.
 Suppose that the following condition holds:

 Then $\bc{O}$ is $\gamma$-shrinkable. \end{lem}

 Let us take a moment to digest the density condition \eqref{density cond}.
 For simplicity, one can think of $\bc{P}^*$ being a single diamond tree $\cD^*=\cD^*(\cD,\bc{P})$.
 Indeed this is the setting that we will work in first when applying Lemma~\ref{lem:density condition for shrinkable}.
 Simplifying further and just focusing on the case that $r=3$, the condition \eqref{density cond} then translates as having that for any $K_3$-diamond tree $\cD$ in the orchard and large suborchard $\bc{P}\subset \bc{O}$, there is some diamond tree $\cD^*\in\bc{P}$ so that the pair $\{\cD,\cD^*\}$ has high degree in the $K_3$-hypergraph generated by $\bc{P}$.
 Indeed for any small linear sized $\bc{O}_1\subset \bc{P}$, there is a hyperedge in $H(\bc{O})$ containing $\cD, \cD^*$ and a diamond tree in $\bc{O}_1$.
 In general, when $r\geq 4$, we need to guarantee traversing $K_r$s when some of the sets we look to traverse are smaller than linear (size $k^{1-r^3\gamma})$.
 Also later on we will need the full power of Lemma \ref{lem:density condition for shrinkable} which allows us to choose the $\bc{P}^*$ as a small suborchard as opposed to a single diamond tree.
-We now prove the lemma.
+We now prove the lemma. \begin{proof}[Proof of Lemma~\ref{lem:density condition for shrinkable}] Let $\bc{Q}\subset \bc{O}$ be an arbitrary suborchard of $\bc{O}$ of size $\gamma k$.
+We will show that $\bc{O}$ is shrinkable with respect to $\bc{Q}$.
+So fix some arbitrary suborchard $\bc{Q}'\subset \bc{Q}$ and let $H:=H(\bc{O}\setminus \bc{Q}')$ be the $K_r$-hypergraph generated by $\bc{O}\setminus \bc{Q}'$.
+We have to show that $H$ has a matching covering all but at most $k^{1-\gamma}$ vertices of $H$.